 This is a two-part article.
 This article explores the scope and magnitude of the mental/behavioral health problem in construction, while the second part will focus on strategies and solutions to address these topics in your companies.
-Look for part two soon on CFMA’s Content Hub.
+Part two can be found here.

 The Invisible Crisis in Construction refers to the challenges posed by mental health, substance misuse and overdose, and suicide risk that leaves many workers and their families suffering in silence.
 While this is a real threat to the construction workforce and our families, the construction industry faced these challenges before COVID-19.
 However, the pandemic has exacerbated these risks.